 Deep learning is an exciting branch of machine learning that uses data, lots of data, to teach computers how to do things only humans were capable of before like recognizing what's in an image, what people are saying when they are talking on their phone, translating a document into another language, helping robots explore the world and interact with it.
 Deep learning has emerged as a central tool to solve perception problems and it's the state of the art with computer vision and speech recognition.

 Today many companies have made deep learning a central part of their machine learning toolkit- Facebook, Baidu, Amazon, Microsoft, and Google are all using deep learning in their products because deep learning shines wherever there is lots of data and complex problems to solve.
-Let’s get familiarize with some deep neural network concepts and terminology:
+Let’s get familiarize with some deep neural network concepts and terminology.

 Rectified Linear Unit- RELU